Sara Jane Cox-Conklin: Swimming

-Sara competed in the British Masters Championships in Swansea in 2014 at the age of 50-54, winning three bronze medals in the 100 and 200 Butterfly events & 200 Freestyle.
+Cox-Conklin competed in the British Masters Championships in Swansea in 2014 at the age of 50-54, winning three bronze medals in the 100 and 200 Butterfly events & 200 Freestyle.
 In 2014, she placed first in the Chamonix Masters 50 Butterfly, second in the 100 Butterfly, and third in the 200 Individual Medley.

 Open-water swimming

-Sara achieved first place at the inaugural Steart Island Swim (2000) & was third at the Traversee du Lac d’Annecy (2014).
+Cox-Conklin achieved first place at the inaugural Steart Island Swim (2000) & was third at the Traversee du Lac d’Annecy (2014).

 Fencing

-Sara placed third in the National Epee Championships & Birmingham International Competition in 1993.
+Cox-Conklin placed third in the National Epee Championships & Birmingham International Competition in 1993.
 She was part of the National Epee Squad from 1988 to 1989.
 She won the 1989 Aldershot Open Epee Championship and the 1985 Somerset & Dorset County Championships.
 She placed 2nd at the Slough Open (1989) and 2nd at the Clara Rayner Championships (1993).
 In 1985 she represented MPAGB against Hongkong & the Royal Navy where she placed 3rd.

 Cross country running

-Sara was the South-West Cross Country Champion in 1983, winning first place in the Senior Ladies category in St Austell.
+Cox-Conklin was the South-West Cross Country Champion in 1983, winning first place in the Senior Ladies category in St Austell.
 In 1981, Cox-Conklin represented Somerset Senior Girls in the English Schools Cross Country Championships in Exeter.